Deciding whether news is in the public interest

 Journalists should not normally intrude into the private lives of people – but there might be a case for doing so if the person being investigated is a public figure who is behaving differently in private from what he or she is advocating in public.

 In this case, media intrusion – normally an objectionable practice – could expose hypocrisy and dishonesty.
 However, such intrusion must be clearly shown and clearly seen to be in the wider public interest.
-You must be able to justify your actions to yourself, your colleagues and, perhaps later, to your audience.

 Things become more difficult when the story in question may actually involve a journalist breaking the law, or encouraging someone else to do so.
 Here you need to have a serious discussion with colleagues about the circumstances, the public interest benefit in covering the story, the risks involved and the likely consequences.